 37500.
 Algorithms in Finite Groups. (=CMSC 36500) PQ: Linear algebra, finite fields, and a first course in group theory (Jordan-Holder and Sylow theorems) required; prior knowledge of algorithms not required.
-We consider the asymptotic complexity of some of the basic problems of computational group theory.
-The course demonstrates the relevance of a mix of mathematical techniques, ranging from combinatorial ideas, the elements of probability theory, and elementary group theory, to the theories of rapidly mixing Markov chains, applications of simply stated consequences of the Classification of Finite Simple Groups (CFSG), and, occasionally, detailed information about finite simple groups.
+This course considers the asymptotic complexity of some of the basic problems of computational group theory.
+It demonstrates the relevance of a mix of mathematical techniques, ranging from combinatorial ideas, the elements of probability theory, and elementary group theory, to the theories of rapidly mixing Markov chains, applications of simply stated consequences of the Classification of Finite Simple Groups (CFSG), and, occasionally, detailed information about finite simple groups.
 No programming problems are assigned.
 L. Babai.
 Spring.
-Not offered 2009-10; will be offered 2010-11.

 38300.
 Numerical Solutions to Partial Differential Equations. (=CMSC 38300) PQ: Consent of instructor.
 This course covers the basic mathematical theory behind numerical solution of partial differential equations.
-We investigate the convergence properties of finite element, finite difference and other discretization methods for solving partial differential equations, introducing Sobolev spaces and polynomial approximation theory.
+We investigate the convergence properties of finite element, as well as finite difference and other discretization methods for solving partial differential equations, introducing Sobolev spaces and polynomial approximation theory.
 We emphasize error estimators, adaptivity, and optimal-order solvers for linear systems arising from PDEs.
 Special topics include PDEs of fluid mechanics, max-norm error estimates, and Bananch-space operator-interpolation techniques.
 T. Dupont.
 Spring.
+Not offered 2010-11; will be offered 2011-2012.